knlju/knlju/README.md

 ### Hi there 👋

-# Education

-I'm a Bachelor of Applied Science.
-I graduated from School of Electrical and Computer Engineering in 2020.
+#### About

-Currently I am undertaking a master’s degree at School of Electrical and Computer Engineering in Belgrade.
+Currently undertaking a master’s degree at School of Electrical and Computer Engineering in Belgrade.

-# About

-I'm interested in web development and ReactJS.
+Interested in web development and ReactJS.

-# Contact

-📫 How to reach me:

-You can email me at ljubisakn@gmail.com
+You can reach me by email at ljubisakn@gmail.com